 The NaKu plastic cross

-The term “Biopolymers” is broad and abstract.
-There is no uniform definition yet.
+The term “biopolymers” is broad and abstract.
+There is no uniform or legal definition.
 All products that are either made from renewable raw material or are biodegradable can be considered biopolymers.
-That means that even PVC, with only 20 percent renewable share, can be called a biopolymer.
-Therefore, a lot of different forms of biopolymers with different characteristics exist (see diagram).
+That means that even PVC with only a 20 percent renewable share can be called a biopolymer.
+There are therefore many different forms of biopolymers with different characteristics (see diagram).

-NaKu’s Natural polymers fulfill both requirements.
-NaKu products are only made of renewable resources or fully degradable materials AND are biodegradable.
+NaKu’s natural polymers fulfill both requirements.
+NaKu products are made only of renewable resources, fully degradable materials AND are biodegradable.

 The difference is that if our natural polymer is exposed to a combination of sun, humidity and bacteria, it rots completely.
-Therefore, your NaKu products, always made of natural polymer, can be disposed with the household waste or be composted.
+Therefore, your NaKu products, always made from natural polymers, can be disposed of with the household waste or be composted.
 However, our 100 percent biodegradable products should not be carelessly discarded.
-This way, waste stays in the generation that caused it.
+In this way, waste stays in the generation that caused it.

-It is the goal of NaKu to use the environment-friendly and resource-saving technology of biopolymers to create everyday products on a highly progressive standard.
+It is the goal of NaKu to use the environmentally friendly and resource-saving technology of biopolymers to create everyday products on a highly progressive standard.

 Scope of application:

 Natural polymers have a wide range of industrial applications due to their degradability and high biocompatibility.
-They are ideal for everyday products with shorter periods of use, including shopping bags, foils, cups, party dishes, disposable products, hygiene products, dissolving stitches, bags for fruits, vegetables or bread, and even nourishment supplies for young children.
+They are ideal for everyday products with shorter periods of use, including shopping bags, foils, cups, party dishes, disposable products, hygiene products, dissolving stitches, bags for fruit, vegetables or bread, and even baby food.